burair/burair.github.io/_vitae/teaching.md

 {:.vitae-defn}AP Statistics
 *2015-2016*{:.vitae-dates}
-: High school course designed to provide a college level intoduction to statistical analysis and inference from data to enable students to successfully negotiate the Advanced Placement examination in statistics administered by the College Board
+: High school course designed to provide a college level introduction to statistical analysis and inference from data.

 {:.vitae-defn}Geometry
 *2015-2016*{:.vitae-dates}